Welcome to Next Steps!

 - Thewholesextalk.com – An online course that gives parents the motivation, confidence, and tools to talk to their kids about sex.

 - God’s Design for Sex Series – A parent’s guide, and four age-appropriate books that enable families to develop a healthy dialogue about sexuality.

 “Success is when preparation meets opportunity.”
 This being the case, gather a list of resources in your community.
 Again, life decisions need life support.
-Consider needs that those facing an unplanned pregnancy might have: transportation, housing, counseling, job placement, food, finances, etc. Consult your local pregnancy center or other ministries as well so you don’t have to reinvent the wheel.
+Consider the needs of those facing an unplanned pregnancy: transportation, housing, counseling, job placement, food, finances, etc. Consult your local pregnancy center or other ministries as well, so you don’t have to reinvent the wheel.

 Expand Your Ministry

 These ministry partners all have excellent resources that can educate, train, and further equip your team.

 Abortion Recovery and Care (ARC) You are not alone in having complex feelings and competing emotions after an abortion.
 It is normal and wise to acknowledge those feelings in an environment where you can process them in a healthy way, with an eye towards healing.
 Care Net is in the process of creating brand new resources to help you receive care, recover spiritually and emotionally from your abortion, and connect with other people who have been where you are.
 Many of these resources will be available in 2022.
 For now, the following resources will help you get started on your journey.

 My Ashes to Beauty is a ministry that integrates the Word of God, prayer, recovery tools, and a safe, loving environment for women to share their abortion stories.
 Their site hosts blogs to read and meditate on, resources, information about a weekly Sunday afternoon Christ-centered topical conference call, Bible studies, and individual support when needed.
 All inquiries are confidential.
 Ministry verses are Isa.
 61:1-3